-residential projects and residential buildings in municipalities that adopt the Stretch Code shall demonstrate compliance with the maximum ERI values in Table R407.1.
+R407.1 Scope.
+This section establishes criteria for compliance with Vermont's "Stretch Code", as defined in 30 V.S.A.§ 51.
+Act 250 residential projects and residential buildings in municipalities that adopt the Stretch Code shall demonstrate compliance with one of the packages in Table R407.1, alternative packages in the 2015 RBES Handbook or the maximum ERI values in Table R407.2.
 All other requirements in the RBES shall apply.